mcbunkus/core-dumps/content/trip-to-mobile/index.md

 {{< figure src="IMG_1424.JPG" caption="My dad and uncle would especially appreciate this one" >}}

-But this is the memorial park for the _USS Alabama..._ there's more to see outside.
+But this is the memorial park for the _USS Alabama…_ there's more to see outside.
 But real quick, there's something interesting right out the door:

-{{< figure src="IMG_1434.JPG" caption="H.L Hunley" >}}
+{{< figure src="IMG_1434.JPG" caption="H.L.
+Hunley" >}}

 This is the first ever combat submarine to sink a warship, dating _all the way back_ to the Civil War.
 Men crammed inside and turned a crank to spin the propeller.
 It seems kind of anachronistic, doesn't it?
+The real _H.L.
+Hunley_ sank the _U.S.S Housatonic_ in 1864 with a "torpedo" strapped to a 22 ft pole in the front.
+The _Hunley_ sunk itself at the same time, not being discovered for another century.

+{{< figure src="IMG_1435.JPG" caption="U.S.S.
+Drum" >}}

+Now onto something more interesting: the _U.S.S.
+Drum_.
+Named after a type of fish, she was the first of her class (the _Gato_ class) to see combat in WWII.
+You have a surprising amount of free reign to explore inside and things to clamber over outside.

+{{< figure src="IMG_1441.JPG" caption="In front of the conning tower" >}}

+You enter through the top of the hull at the bow, down a steep set of stairs into the front torpedo room.

+{{< figure src="IMG_1445.JPG" caption="Bow torpedo room" >}}

+If you look up, in the middle of the room is an airlock for divers to enter and exit the submarine.
+You could never pay me enough to do this.

+{{< figure src="IMG_1447.JPG" caption="Diver airlock" >}}

+{{< figure src="IMG_1449.JPG" caption="Diver airlock" >}}